WP-Autoplugin/wp-banana/readme.txt

 == Description ==

-WP Nano Banana is a clean, free, and open-source WordPress plugin that brings AI image generation and editing directly into your WordPress admin area.
+WP Banana is a clean, free, and open-source WordPress plugin that brings AI image generation and editing directly into your WordPress admin area.

 **Key capabilities**:
 - Generate images from text prompts